uwspstar/FullStack/docker/readme.md

 - **2) After pulling the image, it's saved image cache first.**
 - **3) The Docker server take the single image to memory to create a container of it, and run a signle programe on it**
 ```
-To generate this message, Docker took the following steps:
+To generate this message, Docker took the following steps: ** grab the image, create a container, and run it **

  1. The Docker client contacted the Docker daemon.
  2. The Docker daemon pulled the "hello-world" image from the Docker Hub.